 You must have Adobe® Reader® installed on your computer before you can view or print these documents.
 This software is available free to install from Adobe® Website.

-You will have to fill these in and send them to the Council at Development and Regeneration Services, Development Management, 231 George Street Glasgow G1 1RX.
+You will have to fill these in and send them to the Development Management Team, Glasgow City Council, 231 George Street, Glasgow G1 1RX.

 We now offer the opportunity to applicants to enter into a Processing Agreement for all Major or National development proposals.
 Processing Agreements are a flexible tool that takes the format of an agreed framework for processing an application, ensuring that the planning process is project managed in a clear way.